 That's where we are most in danger of losing the culture war.

-The prophet, Malachi, warned: “Behold, I am going to send you the prophet Elijah before the coming of the great and terrible day of the Lord.
+The prophet Malachi warned: “Behold, I am going to send you the prophet Elijah before the coming of the great and terrible day of the Lord.
 He will restore the hearts of fathers to their children and children to their fathers, so that I will not come and smite the land with a curse” (Malachi 4:5-6).
 In recent years, God has been bringing young people to our door who have grown up in a culture of neglect.
 Maureen and I give them fatherly and motherly love — a robust hug, a listening ear, and heartfelt concern.
 That has been what has made inner healing (our effort to help them overcome personal prejudices) effective.
 Hundreds of others our age have told us that God has been leading them to reach out in a similar way.
 God is raising up a generation of spiritual parents; perhaps the curse can be avoided.

 Humble acts of love may not be as impressive as a great speech.
 But they are the only outreach that will make eloquent words believable and win the war on the prejudices of this age (including our own).
 While refusing to compromise Christian truths, we advise you to search for whatever common ground you can find.
-If there is little to honor in another’s stance, you can still honor their person.
+And if there is little to honor in another’s stance, you can still honor their person.
 Most importantly, ask God what young people He wants you to take under your wing.
 Speak uncompromising truth to them.
 Offer them inner healing.
-But most importantly, immerse them in a family culture of love and acceptance.
+But most importantly, immerse them in a family culture of love, respect, and acceptance.
 Back up your words with actions that show them what real tolerance looks like.